MathMan05/JankClient/README.md

 If there are any problems with Jank Client, please let me know.

 You can view the current roadmap on https://github.com/users/MathMan05/projects/1.

+And you can also join the spacebar server for Jank Client here https://dev.app.spacebar.chat/invite/USgYJo